yuriyt2/foodapp/README.md

 To test the app out locally:

 1. Clone the repository.
+2. An Accu-Weather API key is necessary to run locally.
+Comment out the weather widget on the foods view if you do not have one.
 2. Run a Rails server from the app folder.
 3. Run a Postres SQL server.
 4. Create a user account and log in.